johndavid400/spree_news/README.md

 Installation
 =======

+Create a new rails/spree app:

     $ rails new mystore
     $ cd mystore
     $ spree install (might require running 'gem install spree' first)

 Then add the following to your Gemfile:

     $ gem 'spree_news'
     $ gem 'haml'

+Then install the extension and start the server:

     $ bundle install
     $ rails g spree_news:install (select 'yes' to run migrations)